apache/pulsar/site2/docs/functions-overview.md

 }
 ```

+When you use `logTopic` related functionalities in Go Function, import `github.com/apache/pulsar/pulsar-function-go/log`, and you do not have to use the `getLogger()` context object.
+The approach is different from Java Function and Python Function.

 ### User configuration

 You can pass arbitrary key-values to Pulsar Functions via the command line (both keys and values must be string).
 This set of key-values is called the functions **user configuration**.
 User configuration must consist of JSON strings.